Nina Rosenblum: Other credits

+Additional credits include Slaveship: The Testimony of The Henrietta Marie (1995) and A History of Women Photographers (1997), narrated by Maureen Stapleton.
+These shorts were included in traveling exhibitions across the United States.

-Rosenblum is President of Daedalus Productions, which she and Dan Allentuck founded in 1980 to produce documentary films about issues not covered in the conventional media.
+Rosenblum is president of Daedalus Productions, which she co-founded with Dan Allentuck in 1980 to produce documentary films about issues not covered in the conventional media.

+Recognition

 In 1994, she received the Washington, D.C.
 Women of Vision Award celebrating women's creative and technical achievements in media.

 In 2011, Casa del Cinema in Rome, Italy co-sponsored by Fotoleggendo and ISFCI and the Villa Pignatelli in Naples, Italy held festivals of seven films produced by Daedalus Productions in honor of Rosenblum's contribution to cinema.